Operation Juno: Sinking of HMS Glorious

-While sailing through the Norwegian Sea on 8 June, the carrier, Acasta and Ardent were intercepted by the German battleships Scharnhorst and Gneisenau off Norway at about 69°N, 00° E. The carrier and her escorts were sunk in two hours, roughly 170 nmi west of Harstad.
-As Scharnhorst had turned towards Glorious immediately upon her sighting, without waiting for an explicit instruction from Marschall aboard Gneisenau, Scharnhorst was well ahead of Gneisenau and opened fire first at 17:32 with a salvo from her forward turrets at a distance of 26 km (Note: The times used are in UTC, which is used by the Germans, it is one hour behind CET, which is used by the British) After 52 seconds the salvo fell short and then Scharnhorst fired three ranging salvoes with one turret each.
-Having found the range with the second salvo, impact shooting started with the fourth salvo.
-Scharnhorsts scored a first hit at 17:38 at the extreme range of 26000 yd, before Glorious could launch her torpedo-bombers.
-At 17:46 Gneisenau opened fire with her main battery at Glorious.
+While sailing through the Norwegian Sea on 8 June, the carrier, Acasta and Ardent were intercepted by the German battleships Scharnhorst and Gneisenau off Norway at about 69°N, 00° E. Scharnhorst turned towards Glorious immediately upon her sighting, without waiting for an order from Marschall aboard Gneisenau.
+Scharnhorst was well ahead of Gneisenau and opened fire first at 17:32 with a salvo from her forward turrets at a distance of 26 km (Note: The times used are in CET, which is used by the Germans; this is one hour behind GMT, which is used by the British.)

+After 52 seconds the salvo fell short and then Scharnhorst fired three ranging salvoes with one turret each.
+Having found the range with the second salvo, hits were gained with the fourth salvo.
+Scharnhorst obtained its first hit at 17:38 at the extreme range of 26000 yd, before Glorious could launch her torpedo-bombers.
+At 17:46 Gneisenau opened fire with her main battery.
 The destroyers had begun to make smoke to protect Glorious which was effective at first but receded around 18:20, exposing Glorious again.